LW83/Project-5-EverWear/README.md

  - Products page: The sort box is not sitting fully to the right of the page as I would like for aesthetic reasons.
  - Product detail page: The size options for Hoodies are not displaying in sequential order (XS, S, M, L, XL), I think this is due to the original data entry in the backend on setting up the product but have not had time to fix.
  - Wishlist: When an item is added to the wishlist the heart icon should turn red to display to the user that there are items in their wishlist.
 This is currently only displaying when the user is in the wishlist so the code needs to be reworked to correct this.
+ - Search on Mobile: The search icon is very slightly out of line with the remaining icons in the nav bar on a mobile view.

 - In addition, there are feature enhancements as noted above that I would like to incorporate into the functionality of the site at a futre point as well as looking at refactoring the code where possible and implementing some of the recommended accessability enhancements.